centomila/BitwigBuddy-Documentation/docs/guide/bitwigbuddy/macro-mode.md

 Macros in BitwigBuddy automate sequences of native Bitwig actions combined with custom commands, streamlining complex or repetitive tasks.
 Bitwig Actions correspond almost entirely to the list of Bitwig keyboard shortcut commands, including the not mapped ones.

+### Use Cases

+- 🔁 Repetitive tasks
+- ↗️ Alternative workflows
+- 🧑‍🏫 Tutorials and demos
+- 💡 Prototyping ideas for other Bitwig Extensions

 ## User Interface

 ### Macro Panels